offbyone/ideas/content/posts/2021-05-10-development-environment-2021.md

 summary: Some of the things I use in my day to day computering
 status: published

-I\'ve had a good couple of years in terms of tool discovery.
+I've had a good couple of years in terms of tool discovery.
 Rather than try to tweet about them in bits and bobs, I figured I would write up a few bits and pieces that I like.

 # Chezmoi

 > If you do not personalize your configuration or only ever use a single operating system with a single account and none of your dotfiles contain secrets then you don't need chezmoi.
 Otherwise, read on...

-Above all else, managing my dotfiles has been the thing I\'ve spent the most time messing around with.
+Above all else, managing my dotfiles has been the thing I've spent the most time messing around with.
 I have, variously:

 - kept them in CVS
 - kept them in SVN